Primary

 Hold the top contraction for 2-3 seconds, squeezing your calves as hard as possible.
 At the bottom, pause for 1-2 seconds in the full stretch.
 Use lighter weight than regular calf raises—the pauses make up for it.

-Want Pause Calf Raise in your program?
+See where Pause Calf Raise fits in your weekly plan

 Position yourself on a standing calf raise machine.